MicroEJ/docs/VEEPortingGuide/uiDrawings.rst

       return status;
    }

-First, the drawing function must ensure if the GPU is able to render the expected drawing.
+First, the drawing function must ensure the GPU can render the expected drawing.
-If not, the drawing function must perform the same thing than the default weak function: calls the Graphics Engine software algorithm.
+If not, the drawing function must perform the same thing as the default weak function: calls the Graphics Engine software algorithm.

-Most of the time, the GPU drawing function requires the destination buffer address: the drawing function calls ``LLUI_DISPLAY_getBufferAddress(&gc->image);``.
+The GPU drawing function usually requires the destination buffer address: the drawing function calls ``LLUI_DISPLAY_getBufferAddress(&gc->image);``.

 The drawing function must update the next `Display.flush()`_ area (dirty area) by calling ``LLUI_DISPLAY_setDrawingLimits()``.

-The drawing function has to respect the `GraphicsContext`_ clip The ``MICROUI_GraphicsContext`` structure holds the clip and the drawer is not allowed to perform a drawing outside this clip (otherwise the behavior is unknown).
+The drawing function has to respect the `GraphicsContext`_ clip The ``MICROUI_GraphicsContext`` structure holds the clip, and the drawer cannot perform a drawing outside this clip (otherwise, the behavior is unknown).
-Note the bottom-right coordinates might be smaller than top-left (in x and/or y) when the clip width and/or height is null.
+Note the bottom-right coordinates might be smaller than the top-left (in x and/or y) when the clip width and/or height is null.
 The clip may be disabled (when the current drawing fits the clip); this allows to reduce runtime.
 See ``LLUI_DISPLAY_isClipEnabled()``.

 .. note:: Several clip functions are available in ``LLUI_DISPLAY.h`` to check if a drawing fits the clip.

-Finally, after the drawing itself, the drawing function has to return the drawing status.
+Finally, after the drawing, the drawing function has to return the drawing status.
 Most of the time, the GPU performs *asynchronous* drawings: the drawing is started by not completed.
 To notify the Graphics Engine, the status to return is ``DRAWING_RUNNING``.
 In case of the drawing is done after the call to ``gpu_draw_line()``, the status to return is ``DRAWING_DONE``.

 .. warning::

-   * If the update of the dirty area is not performed, the next call to `Display.flush()`_ will not call ``LLUI_DISPLAY_IMPL_flush()`` function.
+   * If the update of the dirty area is not performed, the next call to `Display.flush()`_ will not call the ``LLUI_DISPLAY_IMPL_flush()`` function.
-   * If the drawing status is not set to the Graphics Engine, the global VEE execution is locked: the Graphics Engine waits indefinitely the status and cannot performing the next drawing.
+   * If the drawing status is not set to the Graphics Engine, the global VEE execution is locked: the Graphics Engine waits indefinitely for the status and cannot perform the next drawing.
    * In case of the drawing is *asynchronous*, the GPU interrupt routine (or an OS task) has to notify the Graphics Engine of the end of the drawing by calling ``LLUI_DISPLAY_notifyAsynchronousDrawingEnd``.

 Extended C Modules